TechwTre/Passwordless-Auth/README.md

 <h1>Active Directory Deployment and Configuration </h1>

-Building on the first project that set up our simulated Active Directory environment, we now move to the next step in our tutorial series.
 Welcome to the "Active Directory Deployment and Configuration" project, where we explore the details of deploying and refining an Active Directory system.
 This project is designed to impart a fundamental understanding of Active Directory services, emphasizing key aspects such as installation, forest creation, user account administration, domain integration, and customized Remote Desktop access.
 </p>

 <h2>Key Objectives:</h2>